BoldingBruggeman/eat/README.md

 cp PDAF_CMake/src/pdaf_configure.h.in extern/pdaf/src
 ```

+Again - the folder where the files are copied must be adjusted to fit where the PDAF source code is installed.
+In the example above a link has been created to *$reposdir/eat/extern/pdaf*.

 The above PDAF related steps are necessary for now - but might be changed/relaxed at a later stage.

 ## Compilation